Enhancing Reduced Density Matrix Functional Theory Calculations by Coupling Orbital and Occupation Optimizations: Theory

 The explicit-by-implicit (EBI) method \cite{Yao2021jpcl,Yao2022jpca} was proposed in Su group to address the convergence issues of LM/ALM.
 EBI parameterizes ONs with sigmoid functions without introducing redundant variables,

 where $\{x_p^\sigma\}$ are unconstrained variables, and $\mu^\sigma$ are implicit functions of $\{x_p^\sigma\}$.
 In this work, the error function is used to represent ONs as $n_p^\sigma = (\mathrm{erf}(x_p^\sigma+\mu^\sigma)+1)/2$.
 This approach has several advantages for constrained optimization.
 First, for any $\{x_p^\sigma\}$, the constraint of Eq. \ref{N-represent} is a monotonic function of $\mu^\sigma$, which can be easily solved to obtain the ONs that satisfy the constraint.
 This means that, unlike LM or ALM, which only satisfy the constraint at convergence, EBI satisfies the constraint at every step of the optimization, which also facilitates the coupled optimization of NOs and ONs introduced below.
 Second, EBI can achieve fast convergence using a first-order optimization method \cite{Yao2022jpca}, and the convergence results are stable and robust to the initial guess, which is essential for applying RDMFT to large systems.
+Besides the error function, other sigmoid functions could also be considered for parameterizing ONs, such as the Fermi-Dirac distribution \cite{freysoldt2009direct}, which shares similar advantages in this context.